cazala/decentraland-redux-chess-app/README.md

 }
 ```

-Now, that `elementId` can have either a `-tile` suffix or a `-piece` suffix.
+That `elementId` can have either a `-tile` suffix or a `-piece` suffix.
 We need to get the `squareId` from that `elementId` by removing the suffix.
 Let's add this helper function at the top of the file:

 ```tsx
 const getSquareId = (elementId: string) => elementId.split('-')[0]
 ```

-That will take the `elementId`, split it by the dash, and return the first part.

-So let's use it to get the `squareId` and dispatch a `squareClick` action:
+This expression takes the string from `elementId`, splits it in two at the `-` character, and returns the first part.
+Let's use it to get the `squareId` and dispatch a `squareClick` action:

 ```tsx
 sceneDidMount() {